Electronic money institution license Lithuania | EMI license Lithuania | E-money license Lithuania | E-money EMI

 - execution of payment transactions through a payment card or a similar device; execution of credit transfers, including standing orders; - the execution of payment transactions where the funds are covered by a credit line for a payment service user, including, execution of direct debits, including one-off direct debits; execution of payment transactions through a payment card or a similar device; execution of credit transfers, including standing orders; - issuing payment instruments or acquiring payment transactions; - money remittance; - payment initiation services; - account information services.

-Making an Application for an electronic money institution (e-money) license in Lithuania
+Making an Application for the E-money EMI / Electronic Money Institution license in Lithuania

 We will initially spend time with you and discuss your suitability, including assessing your business plan, resources and operations.
 As part of your application, you will be required to submit a number of documents, policies and procedures, including the following: